ryanllu/Trendline/README.md

 # Trendline

-`trendline` is a Python library designed to automatically calculate support and resistance trendlines for financial market data.
+Trendline is a Python library designed for automatic estimation of financial asset price trendlines.

 ## Installation